 Assumption of Risk is a valid defense against damages.
 It is asserted if a dog bite victim voluntary and knowingly engages in an inherently risky activity.

-For example, Tom brings Fido to the groomers to be cleaned.
+Example: Tom brings Fido to the groomers to be cleaned.
 During the cleaning, Fido bites the dog groomer.
 If a dog groomer tries to assert a cause of action under California's dog bite statute, Tom would argue that the dog groomer assumes the risk of being bitten by a dog because of the nature of his or her occupation.

 Comparative Fault occurs when the dog bite victim contributed fully or partially to his or her injuries.

-For example, Tom leaves Fido tied up in his front lawn.
+Example: Tom leaves Fido tied up in his front lawn.
 Sally walks onto Tom's property and attempts to pet Fido.
 Fido begins barking and growling at Sally, but Sally decides to touch Fido despite these clear signs of aggression.
 If Fido bites Sally, Tom could argue that Sally is comparatively at fault for his own injuries, and should not be able to recover under Section 3342.

 Provocation occurs when a dog bite victim provokes the dog.
 This typically includes some type of physical abuse towards the dog.